Lenape: 18th century

 William Penn died in 1718.
 His heirs, John and Thomas Penn, and their agents were ruling the colony, and had abandoned many of William Penn's practices.
 In an attempt to raise money, they contemplated ways to sell Lenape land to colonial settlers, which culminated in the Walking Purchase.
 In the mid-1730s, colonial administrators produced a draft of a land deed dating to the 1680s.
 William Penn had approached several leaders of Lenape polities in the lower Delaware to discuss land sales further north.
 Since the land in question did not belong to their polities, the talks did not lead to an agreement.
 But colonial administrators prepared the draft that resurfaced in the 1730s.
 The Penns and their supporters presented this draft as a legitimate deed, but Lenape leaders in the lower Delaware refused to accept it.

 According to historian Steven C. Harper, what followed was a "convoluted sequence of deception, fraud, and extortion orchestrated by the Pennsylvania government that is commonly known as the Walking Purchase".
 In the end, all Lenape who still lived on the Delaware were driven off the remnants of their homeland under threats of violence.
 Some Lenape polities eventually retaliated by attacking Pennsylvania settlements.
 When they resisted European colonial expansion at the height of the French and Indian War, British colonial authorities investigated the causes of Lenape resentment.
 The British asked Sir William Johnson, Superintendent of Indian Affairs, to lead the investigation.
-Johnson had become wealthy as a trader and acquired thousands of acres of land in the Mohawk River region from the Iroquois Mohawk of New York.
+Johnson had become wealthy as a trader and acquired thousands of acres of land in the Mohawk River region from the Haudenosaunee Mohawk of New York.

 In 1757, an organization known as the New Jersey Association for Helping the Indians wrote a constitution to expel native Munsee Lenape from their settlements in the area of present-day Washington Valley in Morris County, New Jersey.
 Led by Reverend John Brainerd, colonists forcefully relocated 200 people to Indian Mills, then known as Brotherton, an industrial town with gristills and sawmills, that was the first Native American reservation in New Jersey.
 Reverend John Brainerd abandoned the reservation in 1777.